terraform-ibm-modules/terraform-ibm-icd-redis/examples/complete/README.md

-# Complete example with byok encryption, CBR rules and storing credentials in secrets manager
+# Complete example with byok encryption and CBR rules

 An end-to-end example that uses the module's default variable values.
 This example uses the IBM Cloud terraform provider to: